PaladinFinance/Discord-Quest-Bot/README.md

 ## Start

 - First you need to set environment variables in the .env
-- Then you can set the contract addresses for the two QuestBoard as veCRVQuestBoardContractAddress and veBALQuestBoardContractAddress
+- Then you can set the contract addresses for the two QuestBoard as veCRVQuestBoardContractAddress and veBALQuestBoardContractAddress inside the [data file](./src/data/data.json)
 - Finally you can start the discord bot with `yarn start`

 ## Utilisation